CCurl/c3/README.md

 ```

 ## Inline words
-In c3, an "INLINE" word is like a macro ... when compiling INLINE words, c3 copies the contents of the word (up to, but not including the EXIT) to the target, as opposed to compiling a CALL to the word.
-This improves performance and often saves space too.
-This is especially true on a 64-bit system, where the CELL size is 8. **Note that if a word might have an embedded 3 (EXIT) in its implementation (like in an address for example), then it should not be marked as INLINE.**
+In c3, an "INLINE" word is like a macro ... when compiling INLINE words, c3 copies the contents of the word (up to, but not including the first EXIT) to the target, as opposed to compiling a CALL to the word.
+This improves performance and often saves space as well.
+This is especially true on a 64-bit system, where the CELL size is 8. **Note that if a word might have an embedded 3 (EXIT) in its implementation (like an address for example), then it should not be marked as INLINE.**

-## Notes on output formatting in TYPE (aka - ."):
+## Notes on output formatting in ZTYPE (aka - ."):
 - %b: output TOS as a binary number
 - %c: output TOS as a character
 - %d: output TOS as an integer (base 10)